SAIKIRAN-RAO/Sorting-visualizer/README.md

 ## Acknowledgments

 - We are grateful to the open-source community for providing valuable resources and libraries that made this project possible.
-- Special thanks to RAIT for their guidance and mentorship.